Compeee/Movie-app-projekti/README.md

 Name:               Eero Kaarnalehto

 Topic:              Web application that displays movies from The Movie Database (TMDB), using their own API.
 Features could be to list most popular movies and tv shows on the
-                    homepage, searchbar to search for the movies you want, sorting by category, adding to favorites
+                    homepage, searchbar to search for the movies/shows you want, sorting by category, adding to favorites, list upcoming movies...

 API Documentation:  https://www.themoviedb.org/documentation/api